AlieksieievYurii/AutoWaterPump/README.md

 [![title-youtube](https://github.com/AlieksieievYurii/AutoWaterPump/assets/39415360/e7da7755-4717-43c9-881f-a3343f672b99)](https://www.youtube.com/watch?v=yHVSdm_lqno)

-The setup includes a button that, when pressed while the ECU is powering on, enables pairing mode.
+The setup includes a button that, when pressed while the ECU is powered on, enables pairing mode.
 In pairing mode, the ECU functions as an Access Point (AP) with the hotspot name `water-pump`.
 Connect to this hotspot and navigate to `http://192.168.4.1:80/wifi` to enter the credentials for the primary Wi-Fi network.

-- In the folder `/parts` - you can find all the parst for 3D printing.
+- In the folder `/parts` - you can find all the parts for 3D printing.
 - In the folder `/src` - you can find the source code for ESP32.
-However you also need to install the additional library [ArduinoJson](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties).
+However, you also need to install the additional library [ArduinoJson](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties).
+- In the file `/schematic.svg` - you can see how all the components are connected.

 The ECU also has two LEDs (_S_ for status, _P_ for power) and a buzzer, which provide the following notifications: